portellam/template/.gitea/CONTRIBUTING.md

 - Open an [issue][ISSUES-URL] with the tag named `enhancement`.

 - Fork the repo and create a Pull Request (PR).
-  1. Fork the Project
+  1. Fork the repo
-  2. Create your Feature Branch: `git checkout -b feature/name-of-new-feature`
+  2. Create your feature branch: `git checkout -b feature/name-of-new-feature`
-  3. Commit your Changes: `git commit -m 'Add some New Feature'`
+  3. Commit your changes: `git commit -m 'Add some New Feature'`
-  4. Push to the Branch: `git push origin feature/name-of-new-feature`
+  4. Push to the branch: `git push origin feature/name-of-new-feature`
-  5. Open a Pull Request
+  5. Open a PR.

+---

 <!-- BACKLINKS -->
 <p align="right">
-  (<a href="./README.md">back to README</a>)
+  Click <a href="./README.md">here</a> to return to the top of the page.
 </p>

 <!-- LINKS -->